giry-dev/mangrove-docs/docs/contracts/technical-references/taking-and-making-offers/offer-list.md

 ### Gas Price

-Gas price that was used to compute the %%offer provision|offer-provision%%.
+Gas price that was used to compute the %%offer provision|provision%%.
 If the offer fails to deliver the promised **outbound tokens**, it will be charged based on this gasprice.

 ## Offer list configuration